Derivator Six-Functor-Formalisms -- Construction II: Conclusion

 \section{Conclusion}

-\begin{HAUPTSATZ} Let $\mathcal{S}$ be a category with compactifications, and let $\SSS^{\op}$ be the pre-multiderivator represented by $\mathcal{S}^{\op}$ with its natural multicategory structure encoding the product.
-Let $\DD \rightarrow \SSS^{\op}$ be a left and right fibered multiderivator with domain $\Dirlf$ satisfying axioms (F1--F6) and (F4m--F5m) of \ref{PARAXIOMS}.
-Assume that $\DD$ is infinite (i.e.\@ satisfies (Der1) also for infinite coproducts).
+\begin{HAUPTSATZ} Let $\mathcal{S}$ be a category with compactifications, and let $\SSS^{\op}$ be the symmetric pre-multiderivator represented by $\mathcal{S}^{\op}$ with the symmetric multicategory structure \ref{PAROPMULTCAT}.
+Let $\DD \rightarrow \SSS^{\op}$ be a (symmetric) fibered (multi)derivator with domain $\Dirlf$ satisfying axioms (F1--F6) and (F4m--F5m) of \ref{PARAXIOMS}.
+Assume that $\DD$ is infinite (i.e.\@ satisfies (Der1${}^\infty$)).